static-frame/static-frame/doc/source/intro.rst

    :end-before: end_immutability

-To mutate values in a :py:class:`Series` or :py:class:`Frame`, a copy must be made.
+To mutate values in a ``Series`` or ``Frame``, a copy must be made.
 Convenient functional interfaces to assign to a copy are provided, using conventions familiar to NumPy and Pandas users.

 .. literalinclude:: intro.py